-So, one could reach the conclusion that historically low and stable interest rates pose a threat to financial stability.
+One could reach the conclusion that historically low and stable interest rates pose a threat to financial stability.
 This creates a seeming paradox for policymakers.
-The existing large shortfalls in aggregate demand call for highly accommodative monetary policies and historically low interest rates.
-Yet, such policies have the potential to raise the likelihood of financial instability in the future.
+On the one hand, the existing large shortfalls in aggregate demand call for highly accommodative monetary policies and historically low interest rates.
+On the other hand, such policies have the potential to raise the likelihood of financial instability in the future.